 The macro nutritional profile of chia seeds is impressive, but it has benefits for the human body far beyond protein and fiber!

-If you are going to purchase chia seeds, I suggest you purchase the Viva Naturals Organic Chia Seeds on Amazon.
+If you are going to purchase chia seeds, I suggest you purchase the Viva Naturals Organic Chia Seeds:

 Health Benefits of Flaxseeds